Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Data description and model setup

 {First}, because our study design ensures the temporal precedence between inheriting the variant rs12916-T (surrogate of statin use) and T2D onset, this lifts the concern of reverse causation in conducting causal inference from observational data.
-In particular, when studying the causal effect of statin use on T2D risk from observational data, one normally assumes that statin use causes the change in T2D risk \citep{pan2020ldl,swerdlow2016mendelian}.
+In particular, when studying the causal effect of statin use on T2D risk from observational data, one normally assumes that statin use causes the change in T2D risk \citep{pan2020ldl}.
 This suggests that only data collected from subjects who have recorded statin use status before T2D onsets can be used for credible casual analyses.
 Unfortunately, in our EHR data, it is impossible to establish the temporal precedence between statin use and T2D onset.
-Using a genetic variant (rs12916-T) as the treatment variable circumvents the above-mentioned issue.
+Using a genetic variant (rs12916-T) as the surrogate treatment variable circumvents the above-mentioned issue.
 Because genetic variants are randomly inherited at conception, our study design guarantees that the cause (carrying rs12916-T [proxy for pharmacological action of statin use] or not) must occur before T2D onset.
 This clear temporal precedence makes the established causal relationships more plausible (see Figure \ref{fig:causal-main}).

-{Second}, adopting rs12916-T as a surrogate treatment variable attenuates the concern of unmeasured confounding biases.
+{Second}, adopting rs12916-T as a surrogate treatment variable attenuates the concern of unmeasured confounding biases in observational data.
 Given rs12916-T is naturally inherited, variables observed after birth can at most be mediators that belong to a different causal pathway.
-Since we aim to estimate the direct causal effect between the treatment and the outcome, conditional on such (unmeasured) mediators is not necessary.
-Thus, unmeasured confounding bias issues are alleviated under our study design.
-Yet we still include additional potential confounders that are obtained before birth, such as genetic variants associated with T2D and potentially associated with rs12916-T, in order to further robustify our causal conclusion and improve statistical estimation efficiency of the underlying causal effect.
+Since we work with the causal pathway between the treatment and the outcome, i.e., $\t_i\rightarrow\y_i$, conditional on such (unmeasured) mediators is not necessary.
+Thus, the unmeasured confounding bias issue is alleviated under our study design.
+To further robustify our causal conclusion and improve statistical estimation efficiency of the underlying causal effect, we include additional potential confounders that are obtained before birth, such as genetic variants associated with T2D and potentially associated with rs12916-T. We provide more discussions on causal pathways in Supplementary Materials Section H.